 Learn how to make instant pot mashed potatoes flavored with garlic and herbs in 20 minutes right in your instant pot!
 These potatoes are creamy and smooth.
-Plus, you can easily double or triple the batch for larger parties!
+Plus, you can easily double or triple this side dish for larger parties!

 Look at those pillowy, soft, instant pot mashed potatoes!

 I knew these were going to be a hit the minute I was done putting them together.
-In fact, I knew these were going to be a hit the moment I turned the knob to ‘vent’ on the IP and the smell of rosemary, thyme, and GARLIC erupted in my kitchen like a fiery volcano.
-And so began the dilemma.
-To go with the recipe, I had originally intended to post, or push that back and share these instant pot mashed potatoes?
-So I did would anyone would do.
-I decided not to decide.
-I asked you guys!
-What’ll it be?
-A big thank you to all those that took the poll on my Insta stories.
-I for one, could not choose between cheesy tender beef sandwiches or these cloud-like 20-minute mashed potatoes.
+In fact, I knew these were going to be a hit the moment I turned the knob to ‘vent’ on the IP.
+The smell of rosemary, thyme, and GARLIC erupted in my kitchen like a fiery volcano.

 - The potato: russet potatoes work best for mashed potatoes (IMHO) because they become light and fluffy when they’re pressure cooked.
 Yukon golds would also work though.

 - The technique: When I shared the stove-top mashers with cheddar, I added a few cloves of garlic along with the potatoes when they were boiling, and you know what?
 It infuses the best garlic flavor through the potatoes as they cook and soften.
 So this time, I added in a handful of herbs and the taste is phenomenal, through and through.